Attendee GuideUpdated May 2026

 CES 2027 — Complete Attendee Guide

 CES is the biggest tech event on the planet.
 Over 140,000 attendees and 4,000+ exhibitors descend on Las Vegas every January to see the future of consumer electronics, AI, automotive tech, and digital health.
-The show spans multiple venues across the city, and navigating CES for the first time can be overwhelming.
-This guide breaks down everything you need to know.
+The show spans multiple venues — the Las Vegas Convention Center, Venetian Expo, and hotel satellite locations across the Strip — and navigating CES for the first time can be overwhelming without a clear strategy.
+CES also represents one of the most unique Las Vegas nightlife windows of the year: January means no outdoor pool parties or dayclubs, concentrating all after-hours activity into the Strip's world-class indoor nightclub circuit.
+This guide breaks down everything you need to know to make the most of both the show floor and the evenings.

 Quick Info